 The Vast Majority of All Diesel Damage is Due to Lack of Cooling System Maintenance

-Another common cause is failure to keep the cooling system clean.
-Instead of adding a properly mixed solution of recommended coolant, owners just pour water in, or add straight coolant.
+Another common cause is the failure to keep the cooling system clean.
+Instead of adding a properly mixed solution of recommended coolant, owners just pour water in or add straight coolant.
 Proper ratios of engine coolant are critical to proper cooling and the prevention of corrosion.

 Do Your Engines Vibrate?